top of page

 • Workshops & Facilitated Sessions:

-Participants will have the chance to attend practical workshops on crucial topics like writing successful funding applications, utilising statistics to demonstrate community needs, and understanding community asset transfer processes.
+Participants had the chance to attend practical workshops on crucial topics like writing successful funding applications, utilising statistics to demonstrate community needs, and understanding community asset transfer processes.

 • Showcase of Innovation:

-Local Third Sector organisations will showcase successful projects, including the bespoke till system developed by Kyleakin Connections and the KEYS Project—a partnership addressing local addiction support needs.
+Local Third Sector organisations showcased successful projects, including the bespoke till system developed by Kyleakin Connections and the KEYS Project—a partnership addressing local addiction support needs.

 • Interactive Networking Opportunities: